 Install hping3 For CentOS, Fedora, RHEL

-The rpm based distirubtions like CentOS, Fedora, RHEL provides the hping with the name of hping3.
+The rpm-based distributions like CentOS, Fedora, RHEL provide the hping with the name of hping3.
 The hping3 package can be installed with the following command for these distributions.

 $ sudo yum install hping3